Gansu, China

 Gansu Geography

 Cold in winter and very hot in summer, the province has very low rainfall (16 inches [40 cms] a year), so habitation and agriculture is restricted to areas close to rivers.
 It is a mountainous area (70% of land is mountains or plateau) with most land about 2,000m above sea level.
 Specialty food in the province includes lamb and Lanzhou noodles.
-It is famous for producing angelica; carved jade; medicinal herbs and melons.
+It is famous for producing angelica, carved jade, medicinal herbs and melons.

 The discovery of extensive iron ore and coal deposits has led to heavy industrialization in places, but much of the Gansu province is arid with desert or poor pasture land.
 Its long history of settlement is demonstrated by significant numbers of Tibetan, Hui, Mongol and Kazakh minority people.
-It is intended that the Belt and Road initiative will bring increased trade on improved roads through Gansu and help with more industrialization and modernization.
+It is intended that the Belt and Road initiative ➚ will bring increased trade on improved roads through Gansu and help with further industrialization and modernization.

 Airports

 The airport has 2 terminals and is located 41.6 miles (67.0 kms) from Lanzhou.
-Live Flight information , rank in China 29
+Live Flight information ➚, rank in China 29

 See map of location Lanzhou Zhongchuan Airport